15 different Collaborative Play Ideas

 - Group Art Projects

 - Large mural or canvas painting where each child contributes a section.
 This fosters cooperation and artistic expression.
+One example can be one child can draw for 1 minute and each child can take turns adding more to the art piece.

 - Cooking or Baking Together

 - Simple recipes like making cookies or fruit salads provide opportunities for children to collaborate, follow instructions, and share tasks.
+Some other fun examples can include: making ice cream, cupcakes, pizza, ants on a log (celery, peanut butter, raisins)

 - Treasure Hunt

 - Kids work together to find clues and solve puzzles to reach a hidden "treasure."
 This encourages teamwork, critical thinking, and communication.
+You can set this up by creating 4-5 different clues where each clue leads to the next clue and they need to work together to make it to the end.

 - Role-Playing Games